dcsil/Moguls-Analysis/README.md

 # Moguls Analysis by X Tech

-This is a repository for our Moguls Analysis web app
+This is a repository for our Moguls Analysis web app which is available at https://moguls-analysis.herokuapp.com/